Canada Immigration: Explore Your PR Visa Options | CanadaVisa

 The Agri-Food Immigration Pilot provides a pathway to Canadian permanent residence to eligible temporary foreign workers in the Agriculture and Agri-Food industry.
 In order to be eligible, candidates need to have completed 12 months of work experience, hold a high school diploma and meet minimum language requirements.

-The remaining three immigration programs provide pathways to permanent residence for foreign caregivers, including live-in caregivers, childcare providers and home support workers.
-For all three programs, candidates are required to have at least two years of work experience relevant to the program they are applying for.
+The remaining immigration programs provide pathways to permanent residence for foreign caregivers, including childcare providers and home support workers.
+Caregivers are required to have at least two years of work experience relevant to the program they are applying for.

 Business people have several options that may allow you to fast-track the Canadian immigration process.

 If you wish to immigrate to Quebec, the province also has its own business immigration programs.
 Many PNP streams also have immigration streams specifically for entrepreneurs and other business people.